Find Affordable College Courses

 Read More…

-Michigan Technological University did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
-It came in at #17 on the list.
-Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.
+Michigan Technological University landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree natural resources and conservation programs.
+Located in the remote town of Houghton, Michigan Tech is a public college with a moderately-sized student population.

 Of the 43 students majoring in natural resources and conservation at Michigan Tech, 56% are male and 44% are female.